YiHeCN/notion-java-sdk/README.md

 # Issue and Contact

-I dont check GitHub very often.
+I don't check GitHub very often.
 For any issues or commit, there are some ways to quicker notices and solutions:

 1. E-mail **yi@2lazy2name.com**
 2. [Notion Page](https://www.notion.so/Notion-java-sdk-acbfd949a35646079264d0bb71a77f14) - Check the test cases for usage.